cedricwalter/cedricwalter.github.io/_posts/2009-09-10-maven-jaxws-proxies-stubs-generation-and-deployment-to-artifactory.md

 # How to compile your maven project or module against a specific version of Java

-Just put inside the &lt;plugins&gt; section of &lt;build&gt;, use at least java 1.5.
+Just put inside the <plugins> section of <build>, use at least java 1.5.
 Obviously I choose 1.6 in the example below

 ```
 <plugin>